What is the best way to pair wine and food?

-Here are five simple things to consider when pairing food and wine:
+Five simple things to consider when pairing food and wine:

-- Try to match the regionality of the food and wine by pairing the county of origin of both.
+- Try to match the regionality of the food and wine by pairing the county of origin of both

 - Consider the occasion and/or the weather.
 For example, is it summer or winter?

-- Wine can be served at least as sweet as the food it is served alongside.
+- Wine can be served at least as sweet as the food it is served alongside

-Remember that the most important thing is to drink what you like!
+The most important thing is to drink what you like!

 The simple truth about wine:

-We have the ability to differentiate four sensory tastes: sweet, salty, sour (acidity), and bitter.
+We have the ability to differentiate four sensory tastes:

 We hope this will help to open your mind to discovering new wines, regions and their countries of origin.
-Continue to follow us and look for additional posts to learn more about the amazing art of pairing food and wine.
+Continue to follow us and look for additional information to learn more about the amazing art of pairing food and wine.